BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_RenderTargetTexture_and_multiple_passes.md

 # How to use RenderTargetTexture and run multiple passes

 Sometimes it's interesting to render a scene multiple times and compose the generated passes for the final image.
-There are multiple uses for that: you can generate a texture in real time, to make a car rearview mirror for example, or you can perform complex effects with multiple renders that are combined together.
-The PostProcess API doesn't let you render a scene twice, but that's where RenderTargetTexture (RTT) comes into play.
+There are multiple uses for that: you can generate a texture in real time, to make a car rearview mirror for example, or you can perform complex effects with multiple independent renders that are combined together.

+The PostProcess API doesn't let you render a scene twice.
+That's where RenderTargetTexture (RTT) comes into play.
 Several [games use multiple passes for their graphics](http://www.adriancourreges.com/blog/2016/09/09/doom-2016-graphics-study/).

 ## Creating a RenderTargetTexture